kvendrik/intercom-react/README.md

 What this means is that if you would get into a situation where you would have to unmount Intercom the three DOM nodes the library mounts (`#intercom-container`, `#intercom-stylesheet` and `#intercom-frame`) will stay mounted, as will the four event listeners the library mounts (2x `beforeunload` and 2x `message`).
 In other words the existing components are not unmountable.

 I wrote this component to create an isolated Intercom component that cleans up after itself when unmounted for a "true" React experience.

+## ⚠️ A few notes on reliability

+The main purpose of this component is to provide a way for you to integrate Intercom into your project without having it live in the global scope and it therefor being unmountable.

+Getting that to work took quite a bit of [reverse engineering](https://github.com/kvendrik/intercom-react/pull/15) and I haven't been able to find a way to include a specific version of the library yet which means that **things might stop working in future versions of the Intercom library**.
+I would therefor recommend that you only use this library if you have a solid reason for needing Intercom to be unmountable.
+If not I recommend you use a solution like [`react-intercom`](https://github.com/nhagen/react-intercom) which simply mounts Intercom to the global scope.

+Having that said I appreciate your interest in the library and look forward to hearing your experience with it 🙌 .

 ## 🏗 Contributing